lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md

 Here we say that as the decay rate goes up, solved puzzles have much higher sample efficiency.
 However, no higher decay rates are acceptable for nstepsarsa (n=10).
 Since dynasarsa (planning steps = 10) can handle a 4x higher eploration decay, we can confidently say that would yield a solved maze in ~35 episodes over ~105 episode solution for Xi = 1 (or a increase in sample efficieny by 3x).

+It would be interesting to test different paramters for dynasara and nstepsarsa, and see if this sensitivity remains.

 Thanks to the developers at CodeCogs https://www.codecogs.com/latex/eqneditor.php for helping me render equations.
 If you use their service, please acknowledge and support them!